Hot Springs, Arkansas: Rebuilding

 After the Civil War, extensive rebuilding of bathhouses and hotels took place at Hot Springs.
 The year-round population soared to 1,200 inhabitants by 1870.
 By 1873 six bathhouses and 24 hotels and boardinghouses stood near the springs.

 In 1873, Hot Springs became the county seat of the newly formed Garland County.
 Prior to 1873, the city had been a part of Hot Spring County.

 In 1874, Joseph Reynolds announced his decision to construct a narrow-gauge railroad from Malvern to Hot Springs; completion in 1875 resulted in the growth of visitation to the springs.
 Samuel W. Fordyce and two other entrepreneurs financed the construction of the first luxury hotel in the area, the first Arlington Hotel, which opened in 1875.

 During the Reconstruction Era, several conflicting land claims reached the U.S. Congress and resulted on April 24, 1876, Supreme Court ruling that the land title of Hot Springs belonged to the federal government.
 Protests ensued.
 To deal with the situation, Congress formed the Hot Springs Commission to lay out streets in the town of Hot Springs, deal with land claims, define property lines, condemn buildings illegally on the permanent reservation (now the national park), and define a process for claimants to purchase land.
 The commission surveyed and set aside 264.93 acre encompassing the hot springs and Hot Springs Mountain to be a permanent government reservation.
 Another 1200 acre became the Hot Springs townsite, with 700 acre awarded to claimants.
 The townsite consisted of 196 blocks and 50 mi of streets and alleys.
 The remaining portion of the original four sections of government land consisted of hills and mountains which were mostly unoccupied, and Congress acted on the commission's recommendation in June 1880 by adding those lands to the permanent reservation.

+Hot Springs was incorporated on April 5, 1876, after 467 people signed a petition presented to Judge J.W.
+Jordan.
+On March 5, 1878, a fire that lasted for eight hours destroyed large areas of the town and left over 1,000 people homeless.
+The town relied on springs and wells for its water before the Hot Springs Water Company was created in 1882.

+Frank Flynn was a gambler who came to Hot Springs in the 1870s.
+All of the gambling operations in areas controlled by him needed to be sanctioned by him.
+In 1882, Flynn destroyed two gambling clubs operated by Jim K. Lane.
+Lane returned with S.A.
+Doran, a former officer in the Confederate Army, in 1884.
+In February 1884, Doran and his men ambushed Frank and his two brothers while they were riding in a buggy.
+The driver of the buggy and two gamblers were killed, while Frank was wounded.
+Chief of Police Thomas Toler and a mob drove out Doran and his men.
+However, Ed Howell, one of Doran's men, refused to leave and threatened to kill Tolet, but was killed by Tolet.